- As low as $75/Night

 A 1 queen bed/1 bath/Kitchenette constructed in 1890 has a private entrance with complimentary on street parking.
 It is it’s own apartment and closed off from the rest of the home.

-Considered one of the best downtown neighborhoods with impressive local coffee spots, eateries, and King street (97 Walk score) all within short walking distance.
+Considered one of the best downtown neighborhoods with striking local coffee spots, eateries, and King street (97 Walk score) all within short walking distance.
 Ideal for a traveling single or a couple.

 Walk to MUSC, Roper hospital systems downtown.